NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 - Consolidate billing allows you to get volume discounts on all your accounts.
 - Unused reserved instances for EC2 are applied across the group
-- CloudTrail is on a per account and per region basis but can be aggregated in to a single bucket in the paynig account.
+- CloudTrail is on a per account and per region basis but can be aggregated in to a single bucket in the paying account.

 ## Cross Account Access